php-db/phpdb-validator/docs/book/v3/exists.md

 > ### Installation requirements
 >
 > `PhpDb\Validator\NoRecordExists` and `PhpDb\Validator\RecordExists`
-> depends on the laminas-db component, so be sure to have it installed before
+> depends on the core PhpDb component, so be sure to have it installed before
-> getting started:
+> getting started by installing your adapter:
 >
 > ```bash
+> // E.g. MySQL
-> $ composer require axleus/laminas-db
+> $ composer require php-db/phpdb-adapter-mysql
 > ```

 ## Supported options